emmercm/www/src/blog/_mysql-table-size.md

 These table stats are persisted in the `mysql.innodb_table_stats` table.

+`mysql.innodb_table_stats` is updated in any of these situations:

+-

 ## Why not `information_schema.tables`?

 If you want to get the estimated row count from a non-InnoDB table then you'll have to use `information_schema.tables`.